-askUS work in partnership with NHS services in the community to ensure that you get the care and support that you need while you study at Salford.
+askUS works in partnership with NHS services in the community to ensure that you get the care and support that you need while you study at Salford.

-If you have an urgent health concern which isn’t life threatening you can always phone 111
+If you have a life threatening or serious injury or condition, including a mental health crisis, call an ambulance on 999.
+If you have an urgent health concern which isn’t life threatening you can always phone 111.

 Help with healthcare costs

 Full time students under the age of 19 do not have to pay prescription charges.
-You just need to complete a HNC1 claim form which is available from your Doctor's Surgery or the Student Life Advice Desk in University House.
+You just need to complete a HNC1 claim form which is available from your Doctor's Surgery or from askUS.

-If you are over 19 and on a low income you may be able to get help with healthcare costs - click here to find out more.
+If you are over 19 and on a low income you may be able to get help with healthcare costs - find out more on the NHS website.

 Healthcare for international students

-There are a number of local dentists offering regular appointments and urgent care.
+There are several local dentists offering regular appointments and urgent care.
 You can find a dentist on the NHS Choices website by entering your postcode under ‘Find local services’ and clicking ‘Dentists’.
 If you need it, the University postcode is M5 4WT.